 The Six Nations Championship

-On Saturday 1st February the 2014 championship gets underway as England, Ireland, Scotland Wales, France and Italy's rugby teams battle it for the chance to raise the Six Nations trophy!
+On Saturday 6th February 2015 championship gets underway as England, Ireland, Scotland Wales, France and Italy's rugby teams battle it for the chance to raise the Six Nations trophy!
 Support your country and experience the electrifying atmosphere first hand by taking the train to watch the games.

 UK & Irish Venues

 - The home of English Rugby and the headquarters of the RFU, Twickenham Stadium is situated in West London and is the world's largest stadium devoted solely to rugby.

 - Take the train to Waterloo or to Reading where you can catch services to Twickenham.
 Richmond Station is also a short walk from the stadium.
 From Central London, you can also take the London Underground's District Line to Richmond.

 - Click here for additional information about travelling to Twickenham